Faculty member Byron Steinman and one of his graduate students examine a sediment core.

 If you do not have an advisor in mind, the Director of Graduate Studies serves as your advisor until you determine the direction of your graduate research project, and identify an appropriate advisor during your first semester in residence.

-- Students will demonstrate proficiency in coursework (at the graduate level) in core geological topics.
+- Students will demonstrate proficiency (at the graduate level) in core Earth Science topics.

-- Students will demonstrate graduate-level proficiency in the design of research, using appropriate methodology to address a geological problem.
+- Students will demonstrate graduate-level proficiency in the design of research, using appropriate methodology to address a problem in the Earth Sciences.

-- Students will demonstrate proficiency in written and oral professional communications to scientific audiences, including research proposals and reporting of research outcomes.
+- Students will demonstrate proficiency in written and oral professional communications, including research proposals and reporting of research outcomes.